zendeskarchive/futuresimple.github.com/content/posts/2012-02-29-reinventing-tools-for-developers-lets-start-with-unix-terminal.markdown

 1. [Ivo - Terminal, reimagined](http://lubutu.com/idea/ivo);
 2. [TermKit](https://github.com/unconed/TermKit);

-If you have any questions or you are enthusiastic about the idea please drop me an email at [pawel@futuresimple.com](mailto:pawel@futuresimple.com).
+If you have any questions or you are enthusiastic about the idea feel free to drop a comment below!